-Guest New York Times columnist Carl Richards, CFP® has a take on life all of us would be wise to heed.
-Published recently, his “Your Future Should be Bigger Than Your Past.
-Here’s How to Do It” takes on an enigma that stares advisors in the face every day.
+Some time back, I read an article published by New York Times guest columnist Carl Richards, CFP® that offered wisdom.
+Titled, “Your Future Should Be Bigger Than Your Past.
+Here’s How to Do It,” Richards takes on a phenomenon advisors face every day.

-How so?
-In discussions, we raise issues from conversations past about health, career, family, retirement, and data that may leap off a statement.
-The past holds an uncommon fascination for us because we can see it, analyze it, and attempt to take lessons from it.
+Like an occasional glance at a vehicle’s rearview mirror, the past ought to get smaller as we drive our lives forward.
+We all know that’s not the case!
+In fact, the past holds an uncommon fascination for us because we can see it, analyze it, and hope to take lessons from it.
 Life’s rearview mirror is so alluring.
-But then again, who wants to be in a car with a driver whose primary focus is that tiny mirror in the middle of the windshield?
+But who wants to be in a car with a driver whose primary focus is that tiny mirror in the middle of the windshield?

 Richards tells a story of three friends from high school who meet up occasionally and how they wrestled with a provocative question.
 “If we were having tea three years from now in this exact same place, sitting in these exact same chairs, what would need to happen for each of us to be happy with those three years?”